 Its surface detection system allows it to automatically select the optimal brush power for a given floor type or even stop the brushroll if something gets caught in the floorhead.
 This makes it surprisingly easy to maneuver on thick carpeting despite the lack of floorhead height adjustment.
 You can use it as an upright, stick, or handheld vacuum by removing or rearranging the position of the motor unit, floorhead, and wand.

 Unfortunately, this vacuum's maximum battery life of roughly half an hour is very short by the standards of other high-end cordless vacuums, so you'll have to work fast when cleaning larger rooms.
 Its dirt compartment is also relatively small for a vacuum of this type, and as a result, you'll need to empty it often.
-This basic variant only comes with a dusting brush, crevice tool, and upholstery tool; you need to upgrade to the more expensive 'Cat & Dog' variant if you want a turbo brush bundled in the box as well as a filter with a HEPA designation, though the standard filter is advertised as still being able to trap 99.98% of fine particulate matter, which will be more than sufficient for most people without serious allergies.
+This basic variant only comes with a dusting brush, crevice tool, and upholstery tool; you have to upgrade to the more expensive 'Cat & Dog' variant if you want a turbo brush attachment and a filter with a HEPA rating.
+That said, the standard filter is rated as able to trap 99.98% of fine particulate matter, which will be more than sufficient for most people without serious allergies.

-Miele has a diverse lineup of vacuums, and their naming convention can sometimes be a little confusing.
+Miele has a diverse lineup of vacuums, and their naming convention can sometimes be confusing.